shwetaJones/BME-160/README.md

     "HelloAgain": Prints a greeting given 2 parameters

-    myBio: Prints out the information of the user given certain parameters.
+    "myBio": Prints out the information of the user given certain parameters.

     "countAT-bugs": Gives the AT content (calculated by counting the number of adenine and thymine within the DNA sequences and divided by the length of the DNA sequence) given a sequence of DNA nucleotides.